AI & Marketing

 1. Get your website in order.
 AI tools pull from the web.
 If your site is outdated, slow, or unclear about what you do, you're invisible to both Google and ChatGPT.

 2. Create genuinely helpful content.
 Blog posts, FAQs, guides — the kind of content that answers real questions.
 AI models love clear, authoritative, helpful content.
 Be the source they cite.
+We covered this strategy in depth in our AI SEO guide for small business budgets.

 3. Build your reviews and reputation.
 AI recommendations are influenced by what the internet says about you.
 More positive reviews, more mentions, more visibility means more organic AI recommendations.